ms-jpq/docker-home-router/README.md

 </details>

 <details>
   <summary>Are ARM computers ok?
 Like Raspberry Pi?</summary>

-Non Raspberry Pi ARM computers often have horrible software compatibility, but alot of them are better bang for the buck, YMMV.
+Non-RPi ARM computers often have horrible software compatibility, but alot of them are better bang for the buck, YMMV.

-At the current price point (in Canada), Raspberry Pis are just not competitive.
+At the current price point (in Canada), RaspberryPis are just not competitive servers.

 I'd just get a random smol form x86 PC from Aliexpress / Amazon, they are a tad more expensive, but alot more powerful.

 </details>

 ---